 It is recommended that no flammable material is stored or placed within 300mm of any open flame.
-You are advised not to use any additional gas appliances outside your motorhome.

 Please ensure that you have read the operating instructions for each gas appliance contained in your Owners Information Pack.
 Please ensure that any gas hose left unconnected is protected from dirt or other foreign bodies entering the hose.